FAQs

 Due to the shortcomings of the screening tools, this process initially resulted in a number of high-income individuals receiving charity care, as well as many complaints from members of the community due to the requirement that hospitals presumptively screen, regardless of consent or active participation in the process.

-- Health Care Market Oversight and corporate practice of medicine laws – Oregon has some of the most restrictive laws on the books that place significant limits on what types of transactions, and with whom, health care systems can engage.
+• Health Care Market Oversight and corporate practice of medicine laws – Oregon has some of the most restrictive laws on the books that place significant limits on what types of transactions, and with whom, health care systems can engage.
 This acts to prevent many common ownership and financing structures that otherwise can provide lifelines to strained physician practices and other business owned by physicians.
 The HCMO process itself is unnecessarily invasive and complicated, and the State’s costs of the programs are paid directly by the organizations being reviewed.
 Other structures that could potentially have been explored have been ruled out due, in part, to these regulatory hurdles.
+In a recent example, the burdensome HCMO process prevented Asante from purchasing a struggling surgery center (Southern Center of Southern Oregon) after engaging in good faith in the process since August of 2025.
+It is regrettable and very disappointing that Oregon Health Authority withheld approval, with the end result being the closure of an important surgical access point for the residents of southern Oregon.

 Federal